shaham150/NextBusses/README.md

 ### This app is meant as a privacy-minded alternative to Google Maps for finding when the bus will be next arriving at your stop.

-### Current Features:
+### Current Features (Main Branch)
-- (main branch) (Soon to be deprecated) Tkinter interface, Google-Maps API behind the scenes, app use requires personal Google-Maps-Routes API key and creation of a local file with individual bus-stop information.
+- GUI made with Tkinter Python library, and bus data fetched using Google-Maps API; app use requires a personal Google-Maps-Routes API key and the creation of a local file with individual bus-stop information.
-  - This version requires local download+setup, and will be retired soon in favor of an improved webapp version.
+  - The setup process for this version can quickly become cumbersome, and so this version will soon be retired in favor of a webapp version with expanded functionality.

-### Planned upcoming Features:
+### Planned Upcoming Features:
+- **Migrate-Google-to-GTFS** branch:
   - Move from using Google API to using GTFS data from *CT Transit* directly
   - Web interface for users to search for routes+stops
+- Other future updates:
   - Functionality for pinning information about selected stops for the duration of the session